-URI launched URIPALS in June 2013 as a pilot program in response to the great need among domestic violence victims and their families for shelters that would accept pets.
-As many as 48 percent of victims of domestic violence remain in abusive situations for fear of what would happen if they left their pets behind, and 71 percent of pet-owning women entering domestic violence shelters report that their abusers have threatened, harmed or killed a family pet.
+URI launched URIPALS in June 2013 in response to the overwhelming need among domestic violence victims and their families for shelters that would accept pets.
+Since launching at URI’s Safe Haven shelter in Brooklyn, NY, URI has assisted 39 families and 59 pets, including 36 cats, 16 dogs, 6 turtles and 1 fish, escape domestic violence, heal and rebuild their lives.
+As many as 48 percent of victims of domestic violence remain in abusive situations for fear of what would happen if they left their pets behind, and 71 percent of pet owning women entering domestic violence shelters report that the abuser has threatened, harmed or killed a family pet.

-“We’re honored to continue supporting this innovative program that is keeping people and pets together during times of crisis,” said Allison Cardona, senior director of the ASPCA’s Cruelty Intervention Advocacy program.
-“We encourage shelters in New York City and across the country to implement similar programs that make it possible for pets and people to stay together.”
+“The ASPCA commends URI’s expansion of this innovative program that is keeping animals and their owners together during times of crisis,” said Allison Cardona, senior director of the ASPCA’s Cruelty Intervention Advocacy program.
+“We encourage shelters in New York City and across the country to implement similar programs that help save and protect the lives of both pets and people.”